 Many wonders await visitors in Canyonlands, from the natural beauty of the red rock formations to the remains of prehistoric cultures.
 Archeologists think that the sun, moon and stars were significant to these cultures since these subjects are frequently represented in pottery designs, rock art images and even the alignment of buildings.
 Can you imagine the awe and mystery felt by prehistoric people as they gazed upon the night sky?
 That same sky is still available to us today, and is one of Canyonlands' most spectacular features.

-Though light pollution is created by a multitude of lights, this problem can be resolved one light at a time.
-When an outdoor light burns out, consider it an opportunity to install a lower intensity bulb or replace the fixture with one that is more night-friendly.
+Efforts to preserve natural darkness at Canyonlands began several years ago with a focused effort to revamp and replace park lighting with "night-sky friendly" bulbs and fixtures.
+Though thousands of lights create light pollution, this problem can be resolved one light at a time.
+When an outdoor light burns out, it becomes an opportunity to install a lower intensity bulb or replace the fixture with one that is more night-friendly.
 Shielding that directs light downward produces less glare and improves security.
+Today nearly 100 percent of the lights in Canyonlands National Park are "night-sky friendly."
 As long as people still care about the night sky, we can make a difference.

 Canyonlands also is a member of the growing Colorado Plateau Dark Sky Cooperative.
 Established in 2012, America's first Dark Sky Cooperative links communities, tribes, businesses, state agencies, federal agencies, and citizens to celebrate the view of the night sky, minimize the impact of outdoor lighting, and ultimately restore natural darkness to the area.
 The Dark Sky Cooperative encourages community-based, landscape-scale approaches to conservation to solve today's land management challenges.